spences10/scottspence.com/copy/about.md

 Check out the [speaking] section for more details about those!

-I have a wealth of knowledge working in the [Jamstack], with extensive experience (<DD date="2018-08-02"/>) working with it mainly using [Gatsby] (the React meta-framework).
-My active usage of the Jamstack stopped <DD date="2021-04-06" /> ago now.

-Check out the [portfolio section] for more information.
+My journey in web development has given me a strong foundation in modern web standards and best practices.
+I gained extensive experience (<DD date="2018-08-02"/>) working with various frameworks and architectures, including [Gatsby] and the [Jamstack] approach.
+While I moved away from active Jamstack usage <DD date="2021-04-06" /> ago, the principles of performance, security, and scalability I learned continue to inform my work in creating efficient, user-centric web applications.

 ### Sectors I have worked in: